New Online Course Development

-Faculty members new to teaching online at PCC are required to complete training; i.e., Online Instructor Orientation, in order to teach or develop online courses.
+Faculty members new to teaching online at PCC are required to complete training (Online Instructor Orientation), in order to teach or develop online courses.

 Each new online course development follows a timeline for completion.
 The timelines align with faculty training opportunities and with the start of academic terms.
-Please visit the Online Course Request Forms Page for the 2015-16 development timelines.
+Please visit the Online Course Development Timelines Page for the 2015-16 development timelines.
 Instructors being considered for online course development must complete training (OIO).

 Updated compensation options are provided on the request form.
 In the absence of a specific written agreement, all courses may be shared with others at PCC.
 All courses are developed under a letter of agreement and include a course review for design and accessibility.

 Full stipend = # of credits x current development rate